thexyno/blogpages/parcel-quicktemplate.md

 ### Combining plugins to have a working parcel configuration

-That's all the needed plugins.
+That are all the needed plugins.

-Now we just have to write a parcel configuration that combines all the plugins with the defaults.
+Now we just have to write a parcel configuration that combines our custom plugins with the defaults.
 A parcel configuration is just a JSON5 file describing what plugins to use.

 If you don't have any `.parcelrc` it'll just use `@parcel/config-default` as its configuration.